mitarnik04/PhpPortfolio/README.md

     └── work-experience.php
 ```

-For insight on how to add pages, languages etc see: [Extending & Customizing](#extending--customizing).
+For insight on how to add pages, languages, etc., see: [Extending & Customizing](#extending--customizing).

 ---